DrEngi/lmao-bot/contributing.md

 ### Pull Requests

 Once you're satisfied, [submit your pull request](https://help.github.com/articles/creating-a-pull-request/).
-Please be sure you create a pull request to the REWRITE branch, not to master or develop (this is for the python version right now).
-Direct PRs to master/develop will be denied as they skip crucial build checks and ruin my OCD.
+Please be sure you create a pull request to the DEVELOP branch, not to master.
+Direct PRs to master will be denied as they skip crucial build checks and ruin my OCD.

 ## Thank you!